Scott Fitzgerald (politician): 2011 Wisconsin protests

 In 2011, public employees protested Governor Scott Walker's budget repair bill.
 In January 2011, Fitzgerald said he wanted to meet with the unions before changing the laws, adding, "We're not going to walk through hell and go through that if the governor doesn't offer that up."

 On February 8, 2011, the Walker administration appointed Fitzgerald's father to head the state patrol.
 Three days later, Walker introduced his budget repair bill, which limited collective bargaining from most public workers, but not law enforcement officers such as state patrol.
 Fitzgerald and all but one Republican in the State Senate supported Walker's bill.

 Gerrymandering

 In 2011, Wisconsin Republicans drew the state's legislative map with 99 Assembly and 33 Senate districts.
 In 2016, a three-judge panel ruled this map an "unconstitutional gerrymander".
 In response, Fitzgerald and Wisconsin Republicans hired attorney Paul Clement to fight this ruling before the Supreme Court.
-As of 2016, the state has spent over $2 million to defend the legislative maps.
+As of 2016, the state had spent over $2 million to defend the legislative maps.